Exabel/api/exabel/api/data/doc/entities.rst

 An `entity` is an instance of any one of the entity types, such as a company or a brand.
 The full resource name for an entity is ``entityTypes/ns.type/entities/ns.name``.
-For example, a company entity would have a resource name like ``entityTypes/company/entities/identifier``.
+For example, the company entity referring to Apple, Inc. has the resource name ``entityTypes/company/entities/F_000C7F-E``.
+(Note that the identifier does not specify any namespace since the entity belongs to the global namespace.)

 A large number of entities are created and managed by Exabel.
 Those entities cover all publicly listed companies on a large number of exchanges, along with the corresponding securities and